kspra3/Algorithms-and-Programming-Fundamentals/README.md

 Enter some numbers: 0
 [[1, 2, 3, 4, 5], [5, 6, 7], [1, 1, 1, 1], [1.5, 6, 7.5, 2], [0]]
 ```
-#### UsingLists.py
-Write a program which simulates the rolling of 1000 dice, by generating a number from 1 to 6, and stores these numbers in a list.
-Calculate the arithmetic mean of this list.

 ## Workshop 4